awwad/uptane/README.md

 The Primary's update_cycle() call:
 - fetches and validates all signed metadata for the vehicle, from the Director and Image repositories
-- fetches all images that the Director instructs this vehicle to install, excluding any that do not exactly match corresponding images on the Image repository.
+- reads the Director's Targets metadata to determine what targets the Director has instructed this vehicle to install, storing the trustworthy target info for each (hash, length, etc.), and comparing it to similar info from the Image repository.
+A mismatch results in that installation instruction being ignored.
+- fetches the target images indicated and compares them to the trusted info (hash, length, etc.).
 Any images fetched from the repositories that do not match validated metadata are discarded.
 - queries the Timeserver for a signed attestation about the current time, including in it any nonces sent by Secondaries, so that Secondaries may trust that the time returned is at least as recent as their sent nonce
+- validates the Timeserver's time attestations for itself and updates its time
 - generates a Vehicle Version Manifest with some vehicle metadata and all ECU Version Manifests received from Secondaries, describing currently installed images, most recent times available to each ECU, and reports of any attacks observed by Secondaries (can also be called directly: `dp.generate_signed_vehicle_manifest()`)
 - sends that Vehicle Version Manifest to the Director (can also be called directly: `dp.submit_vehicle_manifest_to_director()`)